- The Information We Collect

 4. Online Analytics and Tailored Online Advertising

-We may use third-party web analytics services on our Services, such as Google Analytics.
+Online Analytics.
+We may use third-party web analytics services on our Services, such as those of Google Analytics and Mixpanel.
 These providers use cookie-related technologies (described in the “Information that is Collected Automatically” section above) to help us analyze how users use the Services, including by noting the third-party website from which you arrive.
 The information collected will be disclosed to or collected directly by these service providers, who use the information to evaluate your use of the Services.
 To prevent Google Analytics from using your information for analytics, you may install the Google Analytics Opt-Out Browser by clicking here.

 If you are interested in more information about tailored browser advertising and how you can generally control cookies from being put on your computer or mobile browser to deliver tailored advertising (i.e., not just for the Services), you may visit the following pages/sites to learn more and opt-out of receiving tailored advertising from companies that participate in those programs.